fatpacket/LabDeploy/README.md

 * Sam McGeown http://www.definit.co.uk && https://github.com/sammcgeown/Pod-Deploy
 * Additional credit goes to William Lam https://www.virtuallyghetto.com/ These guys and so many more do great work for the community

+Luis Chanu (@LuisChanu) is also an on-going code contributor to this project.